Speed reading: Skimming and scanning

 Skimming is a process of speed reading that involves visually searching the sentences of a page for clues to the main idea or when reading an essay, it can mean reading the beginning and ending for summary information, then optionally the first sentence of each paragraph to quickly determine whether to seek still more detail, as determined by the questions or purpose of the reading.
 For some people, this comes naturally, but is usually acquired by practice.
 Skimming is usually seen more in adults than in children.
 It is conducted at a higher rate (700 words per minute and above) than normal reading for comprehension (around 200–230 wpm), and results in lower comprehension rates, especially with information-rich reading material.

 Scanning is the process where one actively looks for information using a mind-map (organizing information in a visually hierarchical manner that showcases the interrelatedness of the information for better retrievability) formed from skimming.
-These techniques are used by meta-guiding your eyes.
+These techniques are used by meta-guiding the eyes.
 Scanning includes the main point as well as headings and important information.

-Meta guiding

-Meta guiding is the visual guiding of the eye using a finger or pointer, such as a pen, in order for the eye to move faster along the length of a passage of text.
-It involves drawing invisible shapes on a page of text in order to broaden the visual span for speed reading.
-For example, an audience of customers at a speed reading seminar will be instructed to use a finger or pen to make these shapes on a page and told that this will speed up their visual cortex, increase their visual span to take in the whole line, and even imprint the information into their subconscious for later retrieval.
-It has also been claimed to reduce subvocalization (saying words in your head rather than grasping the idea), thereby speeding up reading.
-Because this encourages the eye to skim over the text, it can reduce comprehension and memory, and lead to missing important details of the text.
-An emphasis on viewing each word, albeit briefly without regression (Regression is an unconscious process where the eyes go forward two or three "stops" and then go back.) is required for this method to be effective.
-E.g. S movement and Z movement.

-Speed reading is a skill honed through practice.
-Reading a text involves comprehension of the material.
-In speed reading practice this is done through multiple reading processes: preview, overview, read, review and recite; and by read and recall (recording through writing a short summary or a mental outline) exercises.
-Another important method for better comprehension is the SQ3R process.
-These processes help an individual to retain most of the presented ideas from a reading material.
-A better focus in comprehension is attained through a better reading process with good understanding of the topic.
+Finger tracing

+With finger tracing or meta-guiding, readers point to specific lines or areas (with their fingers), to help focus on the sentences being read (or paragraphs being skimmed), reduce cognitive load, and increase retention.